nanw1103/parallel-processing-patterns/README.md

 Yes—some languages were designed from the ground up for asynchronous programming.
 JavaScript is a good example.
 In JavaScript, almost everything runs asynchronously by default.
 The language and its runtime take care of the lower-level details, like I/O and waiting for events, so programmers don’t have to manage that complexity themselves.
 This makes it easy to write asynchronous code that’s clean and expressive.

-Languages like C++, Java, and Python were built to handle sequential tasks well.
-In contrast, JavaScript and its relatives (like TypeScript and CoffeeScript) are naturally better at describing tasks that run in parallel or respond to events.
+Languages like C/C++, Java, C#, and Python were built to handle sequential tasks well.
+In contrast, JavaScript is naturally good at describing tasks that run in parallel or respond to events.

 Interestingly, no single style has completely taken over.
-Instead, sequential-style languages have added tools to better support asynchronous tasks—like Futures in Java and C#, or async/await and Rx in C#.
-JavaScript, even though it’s asynchronous by design, later added await to make writing sequential logic easier.
+Instead, sequential-style languages have added tools to better support asynchronous tasks, like _Future/Rx/Reactive framework_ in Java, or _async/await_ in Python and C#.
+JavaScript, even though it’s asynchronous by nature, later added _await_ to make writing sequential logic easier.

 There are also other models that help simplify parallel programming.
 For example: